azinchen/nordvpn-wg/README.md

 ```

 #### Connection Failure Handling
-Handle disconnections by switching to a new server automatically:

 ```bash
 # Force reconnect to different server on connection loss
 -e OPENVPN_OPTS="--pull-filter ignore ping-restart --ping-exit 180"